jaykrshn/Anomaly_detection_pytorch/README.md

 ## Acknowledgements

 This project builds on concepts and code adapted from [CNN-VAE by Luke Ditria](https://github.com/LukeDitria/CNN-VAE).
-Modifications include:
 Refer the repo for more details
 ---